 Our common stock is listed on The Nasdaq Capital Market under the symbol "BIOC."
-There is no established trading market for the warrants and we do not expect a market to develop.
-In addition, we do not intend to apply for the listing of the warrants on any national securities exchange or other trading market.
-Without an active trading market, the liquidity of the warrants will be limited.
+There is no established trading market for the warrants or Pre-Funded Warrants and we do not expect a market to develop.
+In addition, we do not intend to apply for the listing of the warrants or Pre-Funded Warrants on any national securities exchange or other trading market.
+Without an active trading market, the liquidity of the warrants and Pre-Funded Warrants will be limited.